Chinese Filipinos: Chinese as aliens under the Marcos regime (1975–1986)

-Under the administration of Ferdinand Marcos, Chinese Filipinos called "lao cao" (Philippine Hokkien lāu-kâu (老猴), meaning "old people" or literally, "old monkey" (a comedic reference to the Monkey King (Sun Wukong) from the old famous Chinese classical novel, Journey to the West)), i.e., Chinese in the Philippines who acquired citizenship, referred only to those who arrived in the country before World War II.
-Those who arrived after the war were called the "jiu qiao" (Mandarin 舊僑 (旧侨, jiù qiáo, old sojourner)).
-They were residents who came from China (also usually southern Fujian) via British Hong Kong, such as through North Point, Causeway Bay, or Kowloon Bay, between the 1950s to 1980s.
+Under the administration of Ferdinand Marcos, Chinese Filipinos were called lao cao (lāu-kâu (老猴), meaning "old people" or literally, "old monkey" (a humorous reference to the Monkey King (Sun Wukong) from Journey to the West), i.e., Chinese in the Philippines who acquired citizenship, only those who arrived in the country before World War II.
+Those who arrived after the war were called the "jiu qiao" (舊僑 (旧侨, jiù qiáo, old sojourner)).
+They were residents who came from China (also usually southern Fujian) via British Hong Kong between the 1950s to 1980s.

 Chinese schools in the Philippines, which were governed by the Ministry of Education of the Republic of China (Taiwan), were transferred under the jurisdiction of the Philippine government's Department of Education.
 Virtually all Chinese schools were ordered closed or else to limit the time allotted for Chinese language, history and culture subjects from four hours to two hours and instead devote them to the study of Filipino languages and culture.
 Marcos' policies eventually led to the formal assimilation of the Chinese Filipinos into mainstream Filipino society, the majority were granted citizenship, under the administration of Corazon Aquino and Fidel Ramos.

-Following the February 1986 People Power Revolution (EDSA 1), the Chinese Filipinos quickly gained national spotlight as Cory Aquino, a Tarlac Chinese mestiza from the influential Cojuangco family took up the Presidency.
+Following the February 1986 People Power Revolution (EDSA 1), the Chinese Filipinos quickly gained national spotlight as Aquino, a Tarlac Chinese mestiza from the influential Cojuangco family took up the Presidency.

 Return of democracy (1986–2000)

 Corazon Aquino, of Sangley Chinese mestizo ancestry of Tarlac, is the third Philippine president to have ethnic Chinese ancestry through the Cojuangco family.

-Despite getting better protections, crimes against Chinese Filipinos were still present, the same way as crimes against other ethnic groups in the Philippines, as the country was still battling the lingering economic effects of the Marcos regime.
+Despite getting better protections, crimes against Chinese Filipinos were still present, the same way as against other ethnic groups in the Philippines, due to the country still battling the lingering economic effects of the Marcos regime.
 All these led to the formation of the first Chinese Filipino organization, Kaisa Para Sa Kaunlaran, Inc. (Unity for Progress) by Teresita Ang See (Note: Kaisa, the organization she heads, aims to inform the Filipino mainstream of the contributions of the ethnic Chinese to Philippine historical, economic and political life.
 At the same time, Kaisa encourages Chinese Filipinos to maintain loyalties to the Philippines, rather than China or Taiwan.) which called for mutual understanding between the ethnic Chinese and the native Filipinos.
-Aquino encouraged free press and cultural harmony, a process which led to the burgeoning of the Chinese-language media During this time, the third wave of Chinese migrants came.
-They are known as the "xin qiao" (Mandarin 新僑 (新侨, xīn qiáo, new sojourner)), tourists or temporary visitors with fake papers, fake permanent residencies or fake Philippine passports that started coming starting the 1990s during the administration of Fidel Ramos and Joseph Estrada.
+Aquino encouraged free press and cultural harmony, a process which led to the burgeoning of the Chinese-language media.
+During this time, the third wave of Chinese migrants came.
+They are known as the "xin qiao" (新僑 (新侨, xīn qiáo, new sojourner)); tourists or temporary visitors with fake papers, fake permanent residencies or fake Philippine passports that began arriving in the 1990s during the administration of Fidel Ramos and Joseph Estrada.